 My original company (Sane Spaces) offered organizing and productivity services.
 After about five years of working in all environments with all types of clients, I realized my favorite organizing clients were entrepreneurs and small business owners.
 And, when I began working exclusively with them, I was amazed at the number of creative entrepreneurs who also had been diagnosed with ADHD!

 Fast forward to today...
 I work with entrepreneurs and professionals.
-Some are men, many are women.
+Some are men, some are women.
 Some are diagnosed and some are not.
 BUT today's small business owners feel like they have ADHD because of the many hats they wear.
 Their struggles mimic the struggles of those who live with ADD/ADHD.
 Here are some things to look for when considering hiring a coach.
 You can review my program's ICF credentials here.

 Introducing the ADHD Flow Method™